-All your fees (University and College) for the year must be paid in full before you can matriculate.
-Matriculation will take place on Tuesday, 2nd October 2018.
+All your fees (University and College) for the year must be paid in full before you can matriculate (Matriculation is when you become registered as an undergraduate student and are made a member of the University and College).
+Matriculation will take place on Tuesday, 8 October 2019.
 You will not be allowed to start your course if your fees have not been paid, and, in subsequent years if you are unable to pay your fees will be asked to leave the University.
 Your fees for the year must be paid in full at the start of each new academic year.

 If your fees are to be paid by a bursary from the College and/or Cambridge Trusts then these will be sent directly to the College.
 However if your fees are only partly covered by a bursary then we will prepare an invoice for you for the remaining amount of your annual fees (i.e. both College and University); this will be emailed to you shortly before you take up residence in October.

 If you are wholly responsible for the payment of your fees then we will prepare an invoice for you for the full amount; this will be emailed to you shortly before you take up residence in October.
 Please use the table on the previous page to determine how much you will be required to pay in fees.

 Once your place has been confirmed it is worthwhile making plans as to how you will pay your fees and other charges that you will incur here.
 We have enclosed at the back of this booklet some information concerning opening a UK bank account and the documentation that you will need.